 At CaminoWays.com we have put together some simple Camino tips to help responsible pilgrims:

 While on the Camino or any other walking trail, always dispose of your rubbish in appropriate places such as bins if you are in a town or city.
-We recommend packing a small plastic (or paper) bag in your day backpack so you can carry litter to the next stop.
+We recommend packing a small paper bag in your day backpack so you can carry litter to the next stop.
 For instance, if you are in the middle of a forest, chances are you won’t have bins available.
 In that case, keep your food wrappings and other waste until the next town, where you will be able to dispose of it.
-Many towns might even have recycling facilities so you can separate your plastic for your organic waste.
+Many towns might even have recycling facilities so you can separate your plastic for paper or your organic waste.

 Leave (and take!) only memories